Skip to main content

 ledger . id ledger-accessor -= expr

-Ledger assignment expressions are type checked exactly as if they were their longer equivalent invoking a ledger ADT operation.
+Ledger assignment statements are type checked exactly as if they were their longer equivalent invoking a ledger ADT operation.

 They are evaluated exactly as if their longer equivalent were evaluated as a ledger expression.

-Compact code can call code external to the zero-knowledge circuits in two ways:
+Compact code can call code external to the zero-knowledge circuits to read and update private state via witness functions.

-A witness function declaration can appear anywhere a circuit definition can, although a witness may not take type arguments for the TypeScript target.
+A witness function declaration can appear anywhere a circuit definition can appear, including within modules.
 A witness function does not have a body, and its implementation is instead an input to the contract in the TypeScript target.
 For instance:

 witness something(x: Boolean): Field;

-A witness function can be called in the same way as a circuit, but it does not generate constraints in a circuit and merely obtains an output from the local machine.
+A witness function can be called in the same way as a circuit.

 danger